 Many Kiwi anglers refer to a trout lure as a spinner even if it doesn’t actually spin.
-Well the black blade on a Mepps Black Fury really does spin! it spins around the center wire which acts as a fixed axis, as the lure is retrieved.
+The black blade on a Mepps Black Fury really does spin! it spins around the centre wire which acts as a fixed axis, as the lure is retrieved.
 The lure is probably most accurately described as a “blade spinner.”

 I have found the Mepps Black Fury to be a great lure for trolling on Lake Selfe and Lake Lyndon, in Canterbury, for rainbow trout when fished with the aid of a light-weight Scotty Lake Troller downrigger and a rowed 12 foot Porta Bote.
 This combination has proven successful for me when many other anglers were having no luck at all.
 The downrigger made it possible to present these lightweight lures to deeper fish than would otherwise have been impossible to target.

-The Mepps Black Fury is quite light in weight with the No.3 weighing just 6.5 grams.
-This is good on those small stream but isn’t much use when casting into deeper water.
+The Mepps Black Fury is quite light in weight with the No.3 weighing just 6.5 grammes.
+This is good on that small stream but isn’t much use when casting into deeper water.
 It is best fished on 6 lb or lighter monofilament line.

 Mepps spinners are made in France.
 The company first started producing fishing lures in 1938.